 - ZBAs are frequently highly automated.
-A business must still keep track of and reconcile its bank statements.
-Even though this reduces clerical mistakes and encourages operational efficiency in some aspects.
+A business must still keep track of and reconcile its bank statements even though this reduces clerical mistakes and encourages operational efficiency in some aspects.

 What Is a Zero Balance Account (ZBA)?

-Zero balance accounts are relatively common.
+ZBA.s are relatively common.
 They are used by corporations to guarantee that funds are accessible across several departments.
 They also help to get rid of excess balances in multiple accounts and retain tighter control over the distribution of cash.
 These accounts deal with issues like payroll, petty cash, and other similarly-natured issues.

-How Zero Balance Accounts (ZBAs) Work
+How a Zero Balance Accounts (ZBAs) Work

 The precise amount is transferred from the primary account to the ZBA account each time a payment is posted to a ZBA.
 The money is transferred back to the primary account if the ZBA ends the day with a positive balance.